WANdisco/wandisco-documentation-ldm/docs/preview-features.md

 ### [Migration verifications](./migration-verifications.md)

-This feature allows you to run a verification job on a [Live or Running](./manage-migrations.md#data-migration-states) data migration.
+This feature allows you to run a verification job on a [Live, Running or Completed](./manage-migrations.md#data-migration-states) data migration.
 The verification job will scan your source and target filesystems (in the migration path) and compare them for any discrepancies.

 Enable this feature with the following property: